Correct-Syntax/ui-style-lang/docs/source/api.rst

 The UI Style Lang language is declared in a .uiss or .css file.
 It has a simple, CSS3-like syntax and an id based structure.

 .. note::
-   It should be noted that not all of the properties supported in the drawing API are supported by the API for styling elements.
-Thus, the drawing API is much more powerful (at the moment, at least) and the usage will differ greatly.
+   It should be noted that not all of the properties supported in the Drawing API are supported by the Native Widget API for styling elements.
+Thus, the Drawing API is much more powerful (at the moment, at least) and the usage will differ greatly.

 Basic Syntax Rules
 ^^^^^^^^^^^^^^^^^^